AmiinaAhmed/PizzaOnline/README.md

 # PizzaOnline
-A website concept done as a collage project based on HTML, CSS and JavaScript.
+A website concept done as a collage project based on HTML, CSS ,JavaScript and JQuery.
 Page content is in Finnish.

 Bulma was used as a framework.